-When new leaders are elected, email/webpage access, locker access and joint signatory checking account access, if applicable, will need to be changed over to the new leadership.
+When new leaders are elected, email/webpage access, locker access and joint signatory checking account access will need to be changed over to the new leadership.
 Please ensure that new leaders have all necessary access.
-In addition, it is your responsibility to ensure an officer of your group updates the officer information so that your group continues to receive necessary correspondence.
-The link to update information can be found at https://forms.law.asu.edu/view.php?id=177648.
-Information should be updated when there is a change in any officer position or change to mission statement, constitution, club email or website url.
+In addition, it is your responsibility to ensure an officer of your group updates the officer information to ensure your group continues to receive necessary correspondence.
+The link information be to update can found at https://forms.law.asu.edu/view.php?id=177648.
+Information should be updated any time there is a change in any officer position or change to mission statement, constitution, club email or website url.
 This information must be updated at the end of every spring semester; this includes officer positions that remain the same from the previous year.